Pet Passport Bahamas

-- Your pet must be 6 months of age or older.
+- Your pet must be 6 months of age or older to enter the Bahamas.

 - Rabies vaccination not less than 1 month and not more than 10 months prior to entry for the one year vaccine and not more than 34 months for the 3 year vaccine.
 Canine Distemper vaccination is also required for dogs.

 The permit is valid for 90 days from the date of issue.
 There will be a customs duty at the point of entry.